Nash Convergence of Mean-Based Learning Algorithms in First-Price Auctions: Model and Preliminaries

 At each round $t\ge 1$ of the repeated auctions, each bidder $i$ submits a bid $b^i_t \in \{0, 1, \ldots, V\}$ to compete for the good.
 A discrete set of bids captures the reality that the minimum unit of money is a cent.
 The bidder with the highest bid wins the good.
 If there are more than one highest bidders, the good is allocated to one of them uniformly at random.
 The bidder who wins the good pays her bid $b^i_t$, obtaining utility $v^i - b^i_t$; other bidders obtain utility $0$.
 Let $u^i(b^i_t, \bm b^{-i}_t)$ denote bidder $i$'s (expected) utility when $i$ bids $b^i_t$ while other bidders bid $\bm b^{-i}_t = (b^1_t, \ldots, b^{i-1}_t, b^{i+1}_t, \ldots, b^N_t)$, i.e., $u^i(b^i_t, \bm b^{-i}_t) = (v^i - b^i_t)\mathbb{I}[b^i_t = \max_{j\in \mathcal N} b^j_t] \frac{1}{|\argmax_{j\in \mathcal N} b^j_t|}$.

 We assume that bidders never bid above or equal to their values since that brings them negative or zero utility, which is clearly dominated by bidding $0$.
-We denote the set of possible bids of each bidder $i$ by $\mathcal B^i=\{0, 1, \ldots, v^i-1\}$.\footnote{We could allow a bidder to bid above $v^i-1$.
-But a rational bidder will quickly learn to not place such bids. }
+We denote the set of possible bids of each bidder $i$ by $\mathcal B^i=\{0, 1, \ldots, v^i-1\}$.

-\paragraph{Online learning} We assume that each bidder $i\in \mathcal N$ chooses her bids using an online learning algorithm.
+\paragraph{\bf Online learning.} We assume that each bidder $i\in \mathcal N$ chooses her bids at every round using an online learning algorithm.
 Specifically, we regard the set of possible bids $\mathcal{B}^i$ as a set of actions (or arms).
 At each round $t$, the algorithm picks (possibly in a random way) an action $b^i_t \in \mathcal B^i$ to play, and then receives some feedback.
 The feedback may include the rewards (i.e., utilities) of all possible actions in $\mathcal B^i$ (in the \emph{experts} setting) or only the reward of the chosen action $b^i_t$ (in the \emph{multi-arm bandit} setting).
 With feedback, the algorithm updates its choice of actions in future rounds.
 We do not assume a specific feedback model in this work.
 Our analysis will apply to all online learning algorithms that satisfy the following property, called ``mean-based'' \citep{braverman_selling_2018, feng_convergence_2021}, which roughly says that the algorithm picks actions with low average historical rewards with low probabilities. \begin{definition}[mean-based algorithm] Let $\alpha_t^i(b)$ be the average reward of action $b$ in the first $t$ rounds: $\alpha_t^i(b) = \frac{1}{t} \sum_{s=1}^t u^{i}(b, \bm b^{-i}_s)$.
 An algorithm is \emph{$\gamma_t$-mean-based} if, for any $b\in \mathcal B^i$, whenever there exists $b'\in\mathcal B^i$ such that $\alpha_{t-1}^i(b') - \alpha_{t-1}^i(b) > V \gamma_t$, the probability that the algorithm picks $b$ at round $t$ is at most $\gamma_t$.
-An algorithm is \emph{mean-based} if it is $\gamma_t$-mean-based for some decreasing sequence $(\gamma_t)_{t=1}^\infty$ such that $\gamma_t \to 0$ as $t\to\infty$. \end{definition}
+An algorithm is \emph{mean-based} if it is $\gamma_t$-mean-based for some decreasing sequence $(\gamma_t)_{t=1}^\infty$ satisfying $\gamma_t \to 0$ as $t\to\infty$. \end{definition}